obsidianmd/obsidian-help/en/Obsidian Sync/Troubleshoot Obsidian Sync.md

 2. The sync subscription was inactive for over 30 days, leading to the removal of the remote vault.
 3. The subscription was canceled or refunded, resulting in the purging of the remote vault.

-In each case, it is necessary to disconnect from the remote vault and establish a new connection, ensuring the data on your device is retained.
+In each case, it is necessary to [[Set up Obsidian Sync#Disconnect to a remote vault|disconnect from the remote vault]] and [[Set up Obsidian Sync#Create a new remote vault|create a new remote vault]], ensuring the data on your device is retained.